 5. What is the children policy on AWOL Tours ?

 Children of any age are welcome to participate on tours, and we have children’s bicycles and bicycle seats available.
+Children under the age of 8 are welcome to join private tours when accompanied by an adult; Baby bikes carriers and kids seats for children under 3 years are complimentary.
 There are many hiking options for children and we love sharing Cape Town with adventurous families.
 It is recommended to contact AWOL Tours in advance if children will be joining the tour, and the more information we have about the children: heights, age, ( dietary requirements for Table Mountain hikes) and their cycling or hiking experience and agility, the better prepared our guides can be to ensure that everyone feels included in the experience.

 If there are any queries or questions that you have regarding Cape Town or AWOL Tours, our dedicated AWOL team would love to hear from you!
 Please contact us on email@example.com or call/ WhatsApp us on the AWOL hotline Mobile: +27-832346428